dizonivan11/Potential/README.md

 ![image](https://user-images.githubusercontent.com/38268920/181093139-76894bf3-8b79-461e-8b06-27713fc43b63.png)

-> Currently WIP, gear score only calculates Level 85 Epic gears
+> Currently WIP, program only calculates Level 85 Epic gears regardless of what you pick on the drop-down